Afton, Washington County • Daily or Annual State Park Permit needed

 There’s great hiking, trail running, snowshoeing and cross country skiing at Afton.

-(Of course, for the latter two there must be snow!
+(Of course, for the latter two there has to be snow!
 And the skiing is quite challenging since this park is in the St. Croix River valley with some pretty big and steep hills.)

 So besides sitting in front of your fire, there’s plenty of opportunity to move and explore the park while you’re there.
 Grab a winter map here or at the park office at the entrance.